pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

   ``total_batch_size = batch_size * gradient_accumulation_steps * num_devices``

 Gradient accumulation is especially useful when you can fit only a couple of batches in your GPU, even after using LoRA or optimizer in backward.
-In this case, accumulating gradients might give you better training speed than enabling :ref:`activation checkpointing <glossary_act_ckpt>`, since activation checkpointing reduces memory consumption at the cost of repeated computations.
+In this case, accumulating gradients might give you faster training speeds than using other memory optimization techniques like :ref:`activation checkpointing <glossary_act_ckpt>`.

 *Sounds great!
 How do I use it?*